nortal/araneaframework/lib/Readme.txt

 that each of these libraries is subject to the respective license; check the respective project distribution/website before using any of them in your own applications.

-buildtime/ - libraries that are only required at build-time optional/ - libraries that are needed at runtime only for certain functionality required/ - libraries that are required at runtime
+buildtime/ - libraries that are only required to build Aranea or run unit tests optional/ - libraries that are needed at runtime only for certain functionality required/ - libraries that are required at runtime

 *****************************************************************************
-* ./optional/asm/asm-2.2.1.jar;./optional/asm/asm-attrs.jar
+* ./buildtime/asm/asm-2.2.1.jar;./buildtime/asm/asm-attrs.jar
 - ASM (http://asm.objectweb.org/)
 - Required for running the sample application and for generating unittest code coverage.